This article provides tips for implementing consistent styles and background colors in Code-Your-Own campaigns.

 Inline CSS

-To ensure your styles carry through when viewed in different inboxes, write your inline CSS within the <div>
+To ensure your styles carry through when viewed in different inboxes, write your inline CSS within the <div> or <td> tags.
+Here are a couple of examples:

 <div style="font-family: verdana, arial, sans-serif; font-size: 12px; color: #000080; line-height:18px;">sample text</div>